-- Abstract: For many tasks, the reward function is too complex to be specified procedurally, and must instead be learned from user data.
-Prior work has evaluated learned reward functions by examining rollouts from a policy optimized for the learned reward.
-However, this method cannot distinguish between the learned reward function failing to reflect user preferences, and the reinforcement learning algorithm failing to optimize the learned reward.
-Moreover, the rollout method is highly sensitive to details of the environment the learned reward is evaluated in, which often differ in the deployment environment.
-To address these problems, we introduce the Equivalent-Policy Invariant Comparison (EPIC) distance to quantify the difference between two reward functions directly, without training a policy.
+Abstract: For many tasks, the reward function is inaccessible to introspection or too complex to be specified procedurally, and must instead be learned from user data.
+Prior work has evaluated learned reward functions by evaluating policies optimized for the learned reward.
+However, this method cannot distinguish between the learned reward function failing to reflect user preferences and the policy optimization process failing to optimize the learned reward.
+Moreover, this method can only tell us about behavior in the evaluation environment, but the reward may incentivize very different behavior in even a slightly different deployment environment.
+To address these problems, we introduce the Equivalent-Policy Invariant Comparison (EPIC) distance to quantify the difference between two reward functions directly, without a policy optimization step.
 We prove EPIC is invariant on an equivalence class of reward functions that always induce the same optimal policy.
-Furthermore, we find EPIC can be precisely approximated and is more robust than baselines to the choice of coverage distribution.
-Finally, we show that EPIC distance bounds the regret of optimal policies even under different transition dynamics, and confirm empirically that it predicts policy training success.
+Furthermore, we find EPIC can be efficiently approximated and is more robust than baselines to the choice of coverage distribution.
+Finally, we show that EPIC distance bounds the regret of optimal policies even under different transition dynamics, and we confirm empirically that it predicts policy training success.
 Our source code is available at https://github.com/HumanCompatibleAI/evaluating-rewards.

 One-sentence Summary: A theoretically principled distance measure on reward functions that is quick to compute and predicts policy training performance.

 Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics